nicholasverdugo/Obsidian/ZCom MQTT REST Mapping Doc.md

 | power                     |                  |
 | time_stamp                |                  |

 Convert JSON to string (if not already encoded as one), and get byte array of the string in order to add to MQTT message.
-Format MQTT as usual and send.
+Create MQTT object as usual and publish.

 ## Considerations
 - Must be UTF-8 charset when mapping to byte array
 - Need to decide MQTT QoS level (likely 1?)
 - Potential for creation of aliases for needed information to reduce data load
 - Will the client be subscribing to Cerebro?
-Likely not,
+	- Likely not, information will be acted on at the physical location of APs
+	- If not, no translation from MQTT to HTTP will need to occur